AlisterRutter/workstation-setup/README.md

 `ssh-add -L`

-2. Add your SSH key to your github account
+Copy the output of the last command into your github settings for your user account under "SSH keys".

-3. Run the following script
+2. Run the following script

 `. install-dev.sh`